The Best Commercial Truck Insurance Companies for 2026

 Commercial truck insurance falls under the broader category of commercial auto insurance.
 However, commercial trucking insurance is specifically used by truck drivers and businesses that use trucks.

-Truck insurance is purchased to cover specific vehicles, and it is most often purchased by the owner of those vehicles.
-The insurance also only applies when individuals who are listed on the insurance policy are using the vehicle for business purposes.
+Truck insurance is purchased to cover specific vehicles, and the owner of those vehicles most often purchases it.
+The insurance also only applies when individuals listed on the insurance policy use the vehicle for business purposes.
 The individuals listed on the policy will also determine the cost of the policy, as their driving record is an important factor for determining monthly premiums.

-The types of businesses and individuals that buy usually fall into the following categories:
+The types of businesses and individuals that buy commercial truck insurance usually fall into the following categories:

 Any of these businesses can purchase commercial truck insurance.
 Coverage is available for a single box truck or for an entire fleet of semi-trucks.
 When choosing a policy, the owner must work with an insurance company to define these factors: